Skip to main content

 Student recherchiert in Bibliothek der FH Potsdam

-Libraries bundle large amounts of diverse information and make them accessible to their users.
-They thus make a valuable contribution to the understanding of the past, present and future.
+Libraries bundle large amounts of diverse information and make it accessible to their users.
+In doing so, they make a valuable contribution to understanding the past, present and future.

-As a library scientist you not only hold the key to this knowledge in hands, but you also produce it and thus play an active role in shaping the transfer of information.
+As a library researcher, you not only hold the key to this knowledge in your hands, but also produce it and thus actively contribute to the transfer of information.

 Degree: